Discover Chile's Los Lagos Region, a Charming Place to Visit

 The Carretera Austral, or Route 7, is undeniably one of the most breathtaking drives in the world.
 The rugged terrain of this part of Chile offers an array of postcard-perfect landscapes.
 Stretching nearly 1,300 kilometers from Puerto Montt to Villa O'Higgins, the road is continuously being expanded.
 While some sections are paved, many remain gravel, and certain stretches require ferry crossings.
 The following highlights some of the must-see places in the XIth Aysen Region.

-Although remote and near the Argentine border, the area boasts excellent infrastructure, offering a range of dining options and accommodations.
-Nearby Lake Espolon, a paradise for recreational fishing, is home to many scenic spots.
-Futaleufu also provides access to Argentina via the Trevelin International Pass.
+Although remote and close to the Argentine border, the area boasts excellent infrastructure, offering a range of dining options and accommodations.
+Nearby Lake Espolón, a paradise for recreational fishing, features many scenic spots.
+Futaleufú also provides access to Argentina via the Trevelin International Pass.

 Explore more of Southern Chile.....